 FL Coast-to-Coast Updates

-Old Cutler Trail (Route #1) is an excellent trail along historic Old Cutler Road with two personalities.
+Old Cutler Trail (Route #1) is an interesting bike trail along historic Old Cutler Road featuring two personalities.
 The southern section through Cutler Bay and Palmetto Bay is more open and unshaded through residential and commercial areas, with some parks and historic venues.
-The northern section from Pinecrest Gardens is the more pleasant recreational ride through Coral Gables with its beautiful residential neighborhoods and historic mansions.
+The northern trail section from Pinecrest Gardens is the more pleasant recreational ride through Coral Gables with its beautiful residential neighborhoods and historic mansions.
 The trail connects to the Commodore Trail, the Black Creek Trail (via a connector along SW 216th St.) and the Biscayne Trail - a 37 mile route all by bike!
 Note: some other sites list the trail as 11 miles, ending at SW 87th St., but Route #1 now continues to SW 224th St. (Map link and photos below.)

 Map link...
 Old Cutler Trail

 Location: Miami-Dade County (Coral Gables, Cutler Bay)

 End Points: SW 224th St. to Cocoplum Circle; east-west extension at SW 216th St.

 Nearby points of interest: Matheson Hammock Park, Fairchild Tropical Botanical Garden, Pinecrest Gardens, Deering Estate